rucinskimaciej/tapsterbot/clients/android/README.md

 You can define the email to send the crash reports in the _Tapster2ClientApp.kt_ file, in _@AcraMailSender_ tag.
 Some features can also be disabled or enabled.
 Feel free to change the true/false values in the _features.properties_ in _assets_ folder.

+## About the assistant

+This Android app embeds an assistant, based on [Snips.ai](https://snips.ai/ "Web site of Snips").
+This assistant provides a new User eXperience with the possibility to make the user talk to the app.
+Thanks to the assistant, the app catches the user's words, parses them and makes a match with intents.
+Then the appropriate request is sent to the robot's server.
+This way to do brings fun and is cool (to my mind).
+Snips is an off-the-grid solution, and did not use any third-party or cloud solution, and is totally offline.
+All the needed things are downloaded in the APK and also in this repository ([assets](https://github.com/pylapp/tapsterbot/tree/master/clients/chatbot-snips) you should copy into your phone).
+Thus Snips is respectful, and does not spy your private life, but the final APK is quite heavy (the price for privacy?).

 ## The look of the app

 <table>